rasmusfreund/bioinf-prog-course/book/chapters/08_python_values_are_objects.md

 So why do we need methods?
 Can we not just do with functions?
 We can, but it turns out that it is very handy to have some relevant and ready-to-use functionality packaged together with the data it works on.
 You will start to appreciate that sooner than you think.

-When we put a method call after a *variable* like below, the variable is first substituted for its value and then the method is called on its value.
+When we put a method call after a *variable* like below, the variable is first substituted for its value and then the method is called on the value.
 Consider the second line of this example:

 ```python
 x = "banana"